wingkeet/basey/README.md

 ```

 Base32 can also be used to encode UTF-8 strings.
 By default, the `decode` function returns a
 Uint8Array.
-If you want a string, pass a truthy value to the second (`toString`) argument.
+If you want a string, pass a truthy value to the `toStr` option.
 ```
 const { base32 } = require('./basey')
 const message = '😘ありがとう😪' // arigatō, “thank you” const base32str = base32.encode(message) // 6CPZRGHDQGBOHAUK4OAYZY4BVDRYDBXQT6MKU
-const decoded = base32.decode(base32str, true) // 😘ありがとう😪
+const decoded = base32.decode(base32str, { toStr: true }) // 😘ありがとう😪
 ```

 Any of the `base16`, `base32`, `base32hex`, `base64` and `base64url` objects can be